 I asked Rutnagur which of the two 36-run plunder in an over he would rate higher.
 The veteran journalist said: “I would rank Sobers’s effort higher as his hits were cleaner and also because the run came off a frontline spinner, unlike Tilak Raj, who was a part-time bowler.”

 Another former India player — now no more — who was also in the press enclosure dismissed Rutnagur’s opinion by saying that the English county grounds were much smaller and easy to clear.
 Shastri’s blows came in a Test venue and his hits were monstrous.

 Shastri’s sensational assault on Tilak Raj creates a flutter in the Press box as well as (from left), the late Pradeep Vijayakar, G Viswanath, the writer of this article and Ayaz Memon go through the record books.

 On completion of the feat, Shastri threw his hands in the air and egged the wildly ecstatic crowd to keep the prolonged applause going.

 “I was a confused bowler,” Tilak Raj said about the over when talking after the match.
-He looked very shell-shocked and very upset and refused to pose with Shastri for the next day’s newspaper.
+He looked very shell-shocked and very upset and refused to pose for a photograph with Shastri for the next day’s newspaper.